 “Almost” is like getting a bite on a fish hook, but when you yank the pole up, nothing is there.
 You almost caught a fish, but you won't be eating that fish for dinner.

 “Almost” is like getting a 59 on a test when the passing score is 60.
 "Almost" is like getting to the airport the moment the airplane is leaving.
 You were almost on time, but you still missed the plane.
 “Almost” is actually being close to something, but not quite close enough for your desired results.
-That's while it is upsetting when athletes lost by a point or a nanosecond.
+That's why it is upsetting when athletes lose by a point or a nanosecond.

 Biblical Examples of People Who Were "Almost Persuaded"

 Agrippa was not the only person in the Bible who encountered an "almost" situation.
 The rich young ruler went to see Jesus about becoming a disciple.
 He was almost ready to follow Jesus until Jesus told him he had to give up his riches.
 The Bible says the rich young ruler walked away very sad (Luke 18:18-23).

 The five foolish virgins almost entered the room to see the bridegroom, but the door closed just before they could go in (Matthew 25:1-13).